 Acute encephalopathy can result from radiation to the brain.
-Fluid accumulates within the cells of the brain, causing the entire brain to swell (called cerebral edema).
+Fluid temporarily accumulates within the cells of the brain, causing the entire brain to swell (called cerebral edema).
 Symptoms include headaches, nausea, vomiting, drowsiness, and confusion.
 Acute encephalopathy usually begins shortly after the first or second dose of radiation is given.
-Usually, symptoms diminish during the radiation treatments.
+Usually, symptoms diminish as radiation treatments continue.
 Corticosteroids such as dexamethasone may help prevent or reduce cerebral edema.

-Early-delayed radiation damage causes symptoms similar to those of acute encephalopathy.
-Symptoms usually diminish on their own over several days to weeks, sometimes more rapidly if corticosteroids are used.
+Early-delayed radiation damage can cause symptoms similar to those of acute encephalopathy.
+Symptoms of early-delayed damage may develop in children when whole-brain radiation therapy is used to treat leukemia.
+These symptoms usually diminish on their own over several days to weeks, sometimes more rapidly if corticosteroids are used.

 If radiation is directed at the spine in the neck or upper back, early-delayed radiation myelopathy may develop.
 This disorder sometimes causes a sensation similar to an electric shock.
 The sensation begins in the neck or back, usually when the neck is bent forward, and shoots down to the legs.
-This disorder usually resolves without treatment.
+Early-delayed radiation myelopathy usually resolves without treatment.